RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 ];
 ```

+Aha!
 See those `& 0x1F`?
 Hex `0x1F` is 31 in decimal.
 In other words, the benchmark code is already doing `x & 31` while unpacking the color channels.
-The compiler noticed this and optimized away the `x % 32` from `u5_to_u8_safer_int`, since it's redundant.
+The compiler noticed this and completely optimized away the redundant `x % 32` from `u5_to_u8_safer_int`.
 This is why we pay no extra runtime cost in our benchmark.

 Of course, if we had a different benchmark then we might have had to pay the extra `x % 32`.
 This is why choosing a benchmark that closely resembles the real-world use case is important.

 ## Lookup tables

 Enough with the floating-point operations.
 Let's take a look at a different approach: lookup tables (LUT).
 A LUT can be very fast, especially when the operation is expensive and the input domain is small.
+Our operation isn't exactly expensive, but let's see!

 Since our input domain is only 32 values, we can easily create a LUT for the conversion.

 ```rust
 fn u5_to_u8_lut(x: u8) -> u8 {